fsmosca/combat/README.md

 * Zero interface lags, engine will get its remaining time based on its reported spent time.
 * Supports fen/epd and pgn files as a source of opening start positions.
 * Can adjudicate games based on winning score.
+* Can read engine settings from combat.json file or cutechess engines.json file.

 ### Limitations
 * Can only run engine vs engine match.